olivialiangg/Quiz-Maker-App/README.md

 ## Quiz Application

-This **Quiz Application** will allow users to enter questions with corresponding answers (*prompt*) into a quiz.
+This **Quiz Application** will allow users to enter questions with corresponding answers and their level of difficulty (*prompt*) into a quiz.
-Users will then be able to test themselves by providing the correct answer to the given/displayed question.
 This quiz application can be used for those who want to test themselves on a certain topic or memorize definitions.
 This project interests me because this application would be very useful in helping me memorize/test myself on terms taught in my classes.

 ## User Stories